devdaogroup/FTLend/src/docs/TOKENS.md

 }
 ```

-Note 1: `strategy` and `oracle` were added to match the [Agave Docs](https://agavedev.notion.site/Tokens-b8967cb6e8ca43d5b13c7fbabe39fcf7) and are not currently used in the dApp.
+Note 1: `strategy` and `oracle` were added to match the [FTLENDDocs](https://agavedev.notion.site/Tokens-b8967cb6e8ca43d5b13c7fbabe39fcf7) and are not currently used in the dApp.
 Note 2: `symbol` is set to facilitate the cross-reference to the user, but it's not being used in the dApp.